ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/website.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-### Objective
 In this section you will create the files for the static website.

-### Index.html
+### index.html
-Start by creating a subfolder website (make sure to create it under the folder, in which you created the serverless project, e.g. AwsServerlessDynamoDbLambdaS3).
+Start by creating a subfolder for the website.
+Make sure to create it under the folder, in which you created the serverless project( e.g. AwsServerlessDynamoDbLambdaS3).

-Then, in the website folder create index.html and modify it as follows:
+Then, in the website folder create `index.html` and modify it as follows:
 ```HTML
 <!DOCTYPE html>
 <html lang="en">